THE BIGGEST MISTAKES I MADE POWDER COATING

 First you’ll want to make sure that every nook and cranny is completely clean on your part.
 Different size wire brushes and some cleaning solution like Simple Green Max Pro do wonders.
 If you want to save time and soreness, then invest in an ultrasonic parts cleaner.

-After your part has all grease and oil removed, you might need to sand certain areas.
-For instance, aluminum cast parts can sometimes have small bubbles or casting marks.
+After your part has all grease and oil removed, you need to sand.
+Aluminum cast parts can sometimes have small bubbles or casting marks.
 If you don’t sand them, they will show up like a sore thumb.
 Using 300 grit works well.
 Don’t sand too fine because you’ll want your powder to stick to the part.
-You can also sand blast your part too, but you’ll need a higher CFM capable air compressor.
+You can also sand or vapor blast your part too, but you’ll need a higher CFM capable air compressor.
 Also if you’re powder coating valve covers make sure you properly block off any baffles during sand blasting.
 You don’t want sand stuck in an area that could compromise your engine once put back together.

 There’s also lots of debate on what to prep your part down with for the final cleaning.
 The best cleaner we’ve found is AllPrep (Iron Phosphate) from www.columbiacoatings.com.
 AllPrep is specifically made for powder coating and won’t leave residue behind like acetone or denatured alcohol which can cause cured powder to fail.
 You’ll also want to pre-heat your part prior to powder coating.
 Let your part cool before you start to spray powder.